-In honor of World Statistics Day, we applaud the programmers and data scientists who spent more than 40,000 hours developing Convirza’s Conversation Analytics® service.
+In honor of World Statistics Day, we applaud the programmers and data scientists who spent over 50,000 hours developing Convirza’s Conversation Analytics® service.
 Each day hundreds of Convirza clients use call tracking statistics to enhance and enrich their marketing.

-The truth is World Statistics Day is only celebrated every five years.
-The next official World Statistics day will be October 20, 2020.
+The truth is World Statistics Day happens every five years.
+October 20, 2020, is the next official World Statistics Day.
 But we cannot wait that long.

 Convirza’s dedication to call tracking statistics and call analytics produces unparalleled information that we have to share.

-Conversation Analytics® automation uses sophisticated speech recognition technology and thousands of proprietary algorithms to analyze the content of phone calls.
-It listens to the words and phrases said on the call to determine what happens during the call.
+Conversation Analytics® automation uses sophisticated speech recognition technology and thousands of proprietary algorithms to analyze the content of phone conversations.
+Our AI-software listens to the words and phrases to determine what happens during the call.
 The data is organized these into call metrics or ‘Indicators.’

 The lead Quality Score was 65% higher on converted phone calls than calls that did not convert.